fccoelho/epigrass/README.md

 Documentation is available [here](https://epigrass.readthedocs.io/en/latest/).

 ## Installation
+### External dependencies
+Besides installing epigrass from the PyPI, as described below you will need to install the following external dependencies:
+- redis server you need to have a redis server running.
+You can install it from the [redis website](https://redis.io/download)
+-
-You can install Epigrass directly from PyPi, the Python Package Index.
+You can install Epigrass directly from PyPI, the Python Package Index.
 For mode details, check the [docs](https://epigrass.readthedocs.io/en/latest/install.html#)